 1c.
-Notes on Cork’s Viking Settlement
+Cork’s Viking Settlement

 Reconstruction map of Hiberno Norse settlement at Cork, c.1100, based on later maps and archaeological discoveries (figure: Kieran McCarthy)